tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"product_type":"Database and Storage",
 		"fun_description":"Built on the basis of different data centers, the multi-availability zone of JD Cloud is a multi-availability zone which is really and completely isolated from power, network and other physical facilities, and thus can bear the fault at the computer-room level and further improve the high availability and high reliability.", "id":93,
-		"fun_introduce":"Cloud Database, such as MySQL service and SQL Server, etc. support the deployment in different availability zones", "product_name":"JCS for  MySQL",
+		"fun_introduce":"Cloud Database, such as JCS for MySQL service and JCS for SQL Server, support the deployment in different availability zones", "product_name":"JCS for MySQL",
 		"fun_name":"Database’s and storage’s all products support the deployment in different availability zones" },
 	{